omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 a 3x price change results in a 13.4% loss relative to HODL
 a 4x price change results in a 20.0% loss relative to HODL
 a 5x price change results in a 25.5% loss relative to HODL

+We use 1.50x price change as an example, given trading fee 0.3%.
+If the price is in  1.5x change for a month, suppose the transaction volumn during this period is 100 times of the liquidity in this range, then the expected earning is `0.3% * 100 = 30%`, which is significantly great than 2.0% loss.

+If the price fluctuates in a narrow range for a long time, then the impermanent losses are negligible compared to the profitble trading fees.
+If price rises or falls quickly out of the range, the impermanent loss will be relatively large, and no trading fee will be earned.

+LP's strategy could be sticking the liquidity to the price movement.
+It all depends on the liquidity provider's prediction to the future market trend.

 ## oracle